 You sound like you’re worried about them, he wrote.

 “I am,” she said.
 “I’ve been listening to the priests argue in the Court.
 It. . .doesn’t sound good, Seb.
-There are a lot of Idrians in the city, apparently, and they’re being very reckless.
+There are a lot of Idrians in the city, and they’re being very reckless.
 The city guard was forced to send troops into one of the slums a few weeks back, and there have been various acts of vandalism.
 I’m afraid that Hallandren is going to attack.”

 Susebron didn’t write a response, but instead wrapped his arm around her again, pulling her close.
 It felt good to be held against him.
 Very good.